 Fairly expensive but delicious Japanese sushi, plus creative Pacific Rim fusion dishes with steak, chicken, lamb and duck.
 Also a vast selection of sake and deserts.
 Dinner service only.

 Quality sushi and Japanese cuisine prepared daily from fresh Kona fish and other varieties.
 Also a wide selection of sakes.
 Open for lunch, dinner and pupus (appetizers).

 The very attractive and tasteful décor, and inviting atmosphere at Krua is matched by their delicious and authentic Thai food.
 Scrumptious appetizers, Thai stir fry, curry dishes, noodles, soups, salads made with always fresh ingredients.
 Open for lunch and dinner, with delivery and carry-out available.

 Located 5 minutes north of town off of Hina Lani, Lotus Café serves good Thai food and other Pacific rim specialties.
 Plenty of tasty dishes to choose from, made from fresh organic and gluten-free ingredients.
 Open for lunch and dinner.

 Orchid Thai Cuisine

 With so many Thai options among Kailua Kona restaurants, this might not be your first choice if you were just driving by.
 Located in a tiny strip mall off of Kaiwi Street, it’s worth checking out.
 They serve very good Thai food at reasonable prices, with quick and friendly service in a quiet atmosphere.
 Good curries and spring rolls.

 This is not a comprehensive list of restaurants in Kona.
-Some are left out on purpose, but usually it's a matter of not having had a chance to review them.
+Some are left out on purpose, while others we simply haven't had a chance to review.
 You can help us out!
 What are your favorite Kailua Kona restaurants?
 Please share with our readers.